KeninRamirez/NFL-23-24-Stats/README.md

 ![image](https://github.com/KeninRamirez/NFL-23-24-Stats/assets/135486374/8cd05896-3163-4b16-beba-42c2e01141bd)
 ![image](https://github.com/KeninRamirez/NFL-23-24-Stats/assets/135486374/cc16d82a-1a3b-46a8-bbd9-86b02d53dab9)

+When comparing models, the model with the higher R-squared value is a better fit for the data.

+When comparing models, the model with the smallest MSE value is a better fit for the data.

+Therefore, our MLR model is the better model.

 ### Model Evaluation and Refinement
 1. An important step in testing your model is to split your data into training and testing data.
+We can randomly split the data into training and testing data using the function train_test_split.

 ![image](https://github.com/KeninRamirez/NFL-23-24-Stats/assets/135486374/01224d0e-2464-4f11-97ae-8216937b5379) ![image](https://github.com/KeninRamirez/NFL-23-24-Stats/assets/135486374/49b5db65-2a41-40ac-8a1c-3a8916a9f459)